There are plenty of sites that allow you to view and upload videos and share your memories, experiences and knowledge with the world.

 Ever wanted to add subtitles to Youtube videos and share them with friends?
-Subyo is a web service that can help you with that.
+[NO LONGER WORKS] Subyo is a web service that can help you with that.
 Before anything else, you’ll need to register and get yourself a Subyo account.
 Next, copy and paste a YouTube video URL into the provided field and click on “Add Subtitles”.
 Then video will load in the Subyo editor where you can start adding subtitles.

 Watch flagged videos without logging in

 There are lots of videos on YouTube marked as inappropriate by users.
 Due to this, YouTube restricts viewing of these videos to registered users only.
 If you do not have an account (or you don’t want to add a video to your history) and want to view a flagged YouTube video, check out NSFWYouTube.
 BE WARNED: Due to its niche (if I may call it so) the site has explicit NSFW content, discretion adviced!